celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 re-sent.

-We refer to a consensus instance to mean consensus for a specific height, consensus instances are independent (they have no shared state).
+We refer to a consensus instance to mean consensus for a specific height, consensus instances are independent (they have no shared state), that is messages or values from the previous height have no bearing on the outcome of the current height

 We assume the existence of an application that feeds values to be agreed upon to the consensus instance and also receives agreed upon values from the